guillermooo/sublime-undocs/source/file_management/projects.rst

 go to **Project → Save Project As...**.

 After the project is saved,
-you can edit it by hand and further customize it.
+you can edit it by hand
+to adjust further options.

 Opening Projects